Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 - To what extent do the indicators chosen to measure performance capture the total activity of the business, or are there fundamental gaps?
 - How decentralised is decision-taking?
 - Have controls been put in place to supervise the managers to whom authority has been delegated, or have senior management in effect confused delegation with abdication?

+The three rows in Figure 5.1 and each item within them are interlocking.
+High scores in all sections suggest a business that is growing fast, is becoming more complicated and is not under the control of management